Vinod Kulkarni

 Vinod Kulkarni (Vinōda Kulakarṇī) is an Indian actor, director, voicing artiste and voice co-ordinator, who specialises in dubbing International productions into the Hindi language.
 He can speak English, Hindi and Marathi.
 He has voiced over 20,000 commercials.
+His son Sahil Kulkarni is also voice actor.

 Career

 He is an actor of Hindi and Marathi stage, films and serials, as well.

+He is a Voicing Artist for Movies from Hollywood, Bollywood, Korean, Japanese, Chinese & South-Indian Industries; Web-Serials on different OTT Platforms like Netflix, Disney+ Hotstar, Amazon, Voot, Etc. He has rendered his voice for 20,000+ Commercials, Documentaries, AVs on all mediums like TV, Radio, Theatre & Digital in around 45 Languages.